 Truthout published a great article in 2015 on two projects that supported alternatives to calling police during an emergency.
-More recently TESA came across a public Google document called: What to do Instead of Calling the Police; A Guide, A Syllabus, A Conversation, A Process.
-The document is intended to be an educational tool for those who seek alternatives to the surmountable issues caused by racial, economic and cis-gender favoritisms enforced by our current police system.
+More recently TESA came across a resource called: What to do Instead of Calling the Police; A Guide, A Syllabus, A Conversation, A Process.
+The resource is intended to be an educational tool for those who seek alternatives to the surmountable issues caused by racial, economic and cis-gender favoritisms enforced by our current police system.
 It has some powerful resources, like Alternatives to Policing Projects, Apps for Coordinating Community, and Resources on Racism & Policing.

 Educator, curriculum developer, and activist Aaron Rose created the document, and recognizes that nothing new is being done here.
 The clear difference however, is that it’s been created not only from Aaron’s resources, but also from contributors across the country vis-a-vis live online contributions.

 Other activists, organizers, and educators have been logging on live to collectivize in real time too.
-Recently, organizers, librarians, educators and activists across the country came together in light of the recent shooting at Pulse Nightclub in Orlando and created the #PulseOrlandoSyllabus.
-(More on that in an upcoming blog!)
+Previously, organizers, librarians, educators and activists across the country came together in light of the recent shooting at Pulse Nightclub in Orlando and created the #PulseOrlandoSyllabus.

 Aaron took some time from his busy schedule last week to talk more with us about reasons this resource was created, and how it can be put into action in your community.